ryumaggs/EEGPreProccessing/Readme.txt

 	b.Open the OpenBCI GUI and click "start live streaming":
 		-Make note of which COM port it recognizes
-		-Adjust headset (tighten or loosen nodes) untill the 0-15 microvolts are displayed on each channel
+		-Adjust headset (tighten or loosen nodes) until the 0-15 microvolts are displayed on each channel

 	c.Close OpenBCI GUI